MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 Install-NanoServerPackage -Name Microsoft-NanoServer-Containers-Package
 ```

 Optionally, if Hyper-V containers will be deployed, install the Hyper-V role.
-If the Nano Server is virtualized, nested virtualization will need to be enabled, for more information see [Nested Virtualization]( https://msdn.microsoft.com/en-us/virtualization/hyperv_on_windows/user_guide/nesting).
+If the Nano Server container host is virtualized and Hyper-V contianers will be deployed, nested virtualization will need to be enabled.
+For more information on nested virtualization, see [Nested Virtualization]( https://msdn.microsoft.com/en-us/virtualization/hyperv_on_windows/user_guide/nesting).

 ```none
 Install-NanoServerPackage Microsoft-NanoServer-Compute-Package